laurendudu/airbnb-chrome-extension/README.md

 4. Passes that response, with that added header, back to the requesting frontend code.

 ### Costs
+- Continer Registry
+The container is situated in the US (multi-region) is about $0.026 per GB per month.

+- Cloud Run
+The cloud run is deploye in `europe-north` which is subject to Tier 1 pricing.
+The cost for the CPU which is allocated only during request processing is $0.00002400 / vCPU-second beyond free tier.
+The cost for the memory is $0.00000250 / GiB-second beyond free tier.
+The cost for requests is $0.40 / million requests beyond free tier.

+The cost is estimated [here](https://cloud.google.com/products/calculator/#id=ac02c40b-a2bf-4240-8a64-7bcbd5409b57)

 ## The Extension
+The extension calls the API and displayes the estimated price for the specific room.

 ### How Does it work?
+The extension makes multiple API calls.
+To scrape the data of the AirBnb page, we used this [actor](https://apify.com/dtrungtin/airbnb-scraper) from [Apify](https://apify.com/).

+1. Call
 ### Issues
 ### Costs